mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 Before trying to render any component, you have to make sure that there is a `LocalizationProvider` upper in the React tree.
 This component receives your chosen date library's adapter and makes it accessible to all the Date and Time Pickers component using React context.

+Most of the demos in the documentation use the `LocalizationProvider` wrapping only the components being demoed.
+That's because we aim to keep our examples atomic and functional with copy and paste.

-The simplest way to use `LocalizationProvider` is to wrap your entire application in it.
+However, the general recommendation is to declare the `LocalizationProvider` a single time to wrap your entire application.
-You will then be able to use the Date and Time Pickers everywhere.
+Then, you don't need to repeat the boilerplate code for every Date and Time Picker in your application.

 {{"component": "modules/components/PickersRenderingInstructions.js"}}